Renato Gaúcho: Grêmio

-On 10 August 2010, Grêmio confirmed Renato was their new coach, two days after the sacking of their former coach Silas.
-He tried to start a good season, but in his debut the team lost to Goiás and was eliminated from the 2010 Copa Sudamericana on the Second Stage.
-In the 2010 Brazilian League Grêmio ended in 4th place and consequently qualified to 2011 Copa Libertadores.
-Afterward, Renato did not do a great season in 2011.
+On 10 August 2010, Grêmio confirmed Renato was their new coach, two days after the sacking of their former coach, Silas.
+He tried to start a good season, but in his debut, the team lost to Goiás and was eliminated from the 2010 Copa Sudamericana on the Second Stage.
+In the 2010 Brazilian League, Grêmio ended in 4th place and consequently qualified to 2011 Copa Libertadores.
+Afterward, Renato did not have a great season in 2011.
 His team lost the 2011 Campeonato Gaúcho finals to their rival Internacional and was the runner-up.
-Grêmio was also eliminated from the 2011 Copa Libertadores on the Round of 16, losing to Chilean club Universidad Católica.
+Grêmio was also eliminated from the 2011 Copa Libertadores in the Round of 16, losing to Chilean club Universidad Católica.
 All of that disappointed himself and Grêmio's President Paulo Odone.
-He coached some matches of the 2011 Brazilian League, however their performance wasn't good, and Renato resigned on June 30.
+He coached some matches of the 2011 Brazilian League.
+However, their performance wasn't good, and Renato resigned on 30 June.

+Atlético Paranaense

+On 4 July 2011, Renato was announced as head coach of Atlético Paranaense.
+He resigned on 1 September, alleging family reasons.

+Grêmio return

-Even after being two years without coaching any club, Renato was the first choice of Fábio Koff, president of Grêmio, to succeed Vanderlei Luxemburgo as the new coach of Grêmio.
+Even after two years without coaching any club, Renato was the first choice of Fábio Koff, president of Grêmio, to succeed Vanderlei Luxemburgo as the new coach of Grêmio.
 On 2 July 2013, the coach signed with the club and was presented to more than 5,000 supporters in Grêmio Arena.

-In 2016, Grêmio was going through some hard time, they fired their coach Roger Machado.
-Many people thought Grêmio would be eliminated on Copa do Brasil in the round of 16 by Atlético Paranaense.
-Grêmio didn't have great names in his team and haven't won a big title in 15 years – the last one being the 2001 Copa do brasil.
-Renato lead Grêmio to the classification in penalties which gave hope to Grêmio fans.
-Then, he kept the good soccer defeating the biggest teams of Brazilian soccer, Palmeiras (8th), Cruzeiro (4th) and in the finals against Atlético Mineiro in a BO2 final type, winning the first game in Belo Horizonte by 3-1 in an excellent match.
-Then, consolidating the results in Porto Alegre at Arena do Grêmio by drawing 1-1 and in final score with an 4-2 Grêmio won the Copa do Brasil.
-Curiously, in the same year, its biggest rival Sport Club Internacional had a bad campaign in the Brasileirão and was demoted to the Série B for the first time in its history.
-Copa do Brasil is known for its huge prize, with Grêmio winning R$68,7 l, which really helped its economy.
-The title gave Grêmio the spot to 2017 Copa Libertadores, this way starting Renato's third time as Grêmio's coach.
+Renato left Grêmio in December 2013, after failing to agree to a new contract.

+Fifth spell at Fluminense

+Renato returned to Flu on 24 December 2013.
+He was dismissed the following 2 April, after being knocked out in the 2014 Campeonato Carioca.